solimanalmansor/OSWE-Prep/OSWE-Labs/DotNetNuke/README.md

 In short, we cannot successfully serialize our payload using the DNN `SerializeDictionary` function, so we need to explore a different object to achieve invoking the `PullFile` method.

 #### ExpandedWrapper Class
+To address the serialization issue, Muñoz and Mirosh proposed using the `ExpandedWrapper` class to finalize the construction of a malicious payload.
+This class allows us to wrap the original `ObjectDataProvider` and expose its relevant properties—such as `MethodName` and `MethodParameters`—as properties of the `ExpandedWrapper` instance.
+This approach works because `XmlSerializer` can only serialize public properties and fields, not methods. **By using `ExpandedWrapper`, we meet that requirement and enable successful serialization of the payload.**